-Most importantly, that constant patting or comforting your is often perceived by dogs as a reward for the fearful response— or confirmation that nervous reaction is appropriate.
+Most importantly, dogs often perceive constant patting or comforting as a reward for the fearful response— or confirmation that nervous reaction is appropriate.
 Alternatively, discipline will only intensify the anxiety of a frightened dog.

 Your behavior around your Frenchie is essential.
 Try to be relaxed and project a calm vibe.
-Try to engage them in activities that they usually enjoy like, playing with there favorite toys.
+Try to engage them in activities that they usually enjoy like, playing with their favorite toys.

 Moving the location of your Frenchie can be remarkably effective, as it can help reduce the noise of the storm or make your dog less mindful of it.
-Some dogs like to hang out on the bathroom or under a fan whenever there is a storm As the “white noise” that the fan produces muffles the noises that disturb them.
+Some dogs like to hang out in the bathroom or under a fan whenever there is a storm.
+The “white noise” that the fan produces muffles the noises that disturb them.

-If your pet goes to his crate, attempt to cover it with a sheet to improve your sense of safety.
+Suppose your pet goes to his crate.
+Attempt to cover it with a sheet to improve your sense of safety.
 But, leave the crate door open so that your Frenchie doesn’t feel trapped.

 Enable your Frenchie to connect something negative like a storm with something positive.
 Keep a toy hidden away and bring it out to play as they start to feel anxious about an incoming storm.

 Feed them with a special treat during these periods.
 This distracts their attention by enjoying the treat or toy throughout the storm and will slowly help to recondition their response to a storm.